grafana/k6-template-es6/README.md

+> [!WARNING]
+> Note, most of the features covered by this template are now natively supported by k6.
+Set the `--compatibility-mode=experimental_enhanced` option to use it.
+Check the documentation for the details https://grafana.com/docs/k6/latest/using-k6/javascript-typescript-compatibility-mode/#experimental-enhanced-mode.

 This is a template repository showing how to use `Babel` and `Webpack` to bundle the different files into CommonJS modules, using its [`webpack.config.js`](./webpack.config.js) configuration.

 In this project, you can write k6 tests using: